 It does not make allowance for users’ tasks.
 Card sorting is a content-centric process and if used without considering users’ tasks it can lead to an information structure that is not usable when dealing with real tasks.
 Make sure you evaluate the output from a card sorting exercise by discussing the potential impact on key user tasks.

 It can be superficial as participants may not fully consider what the content is about or how they would use it to complete a task.
 Card sorting results may also vary widely between participants or they may be fairly consistent.
 Ensure you don’t rely on too small a sample of users to reduce the risk of a few participants overly influencing your results.

-Card sorting online tools should be used to inform your decision making and be viewed alongside other research and usability testing to ensure it is used appropriately.
+Card sorting online tools should be used to inform your decision making and be viewed alongside other research and usability testing.
 For example you might want to consider tree testing (reverse card sorting) to evaluate the findability of items in your navigation structure to validate your card sorting findings.

-Open card sorting involves participants being asked to organise topics into groups that make sense to them and then give a name to each of these groups that best describes its content.
-This is great for understanding how users’ group content and the terms or labels they apply to each category.
+Open card sorting involves participants organising topics into groups that make sense to them and then give a name to each that best describes its content.
+This is great for understanding how users’ group content.

-Closed card sorting is where users are asked to sort topics using pre-defined categories.
+Closed card sorting is where users sort topics using pre-defined categories.
 This is normally used once you have clearly defined your main navigation or content categories and need to understand how users organise content items into each category.

 Often organisations use a combination of the two methods to firstly identify content categories and then to validate how well the category labels work in a closed card sort.

-Below I have summarised 7 of the top online (remote) card sorting tools and 4 software solutions for using off-line.
+Below I have summarised 8 online (remote) card sorting tools and software solutions for using off-line.